-For the first 5 years after entry-into-force of the BTA, any company with U.S. capital must reinsure through the Reinsurance Company of Vietnam.
+For the first 5 years after entry-into-force of the BTA, any company with U.S. capital must reinsure part of the accepted liabilities (currently at a minimum rate of twenty percent) through the Reinsurance Company of Vietnam.

 Banking: Vietnam has not agreed to provide market access or national treatment for the cross-border provision of banking services, except for financial information services and advisory, intermediation, and other auxiliary services.
 U.S. banks may establish branches, joint ventures with Vietnamese banks, wholly owned U.S. financial leasing companies or joint venture financial leasing companies with Vietnamese partners.